taikiy/kernel/doc/protected_mode_development_2.md

 3. Makefile to build object files and link them

-We'll also add bunch of lines in [Makefile](../Makefile) to build and link the object files into a single binary.
+We'll also add a bunch of lines in [Makefile](../Makefile) to build and link the object files into a single binary.

 4. Modify boot.asm

 Now we'll write a disk read/write driver.
 Since we are now in Protected Mode, we cannot (easily) call INT 13h BIOS interrupts.
-Instead, we'll access the disk through ports (CPU IO port bus) by communicating with motherboard's hard disk controller following the ATA disk spec.
+Instead, we'll access the disk through ports (CPU IO port bus) by communicating with the motherboard's hard disk controller following the ATA disk spec.

 [ATA PIO Mode](https://wiki.osdev.org/ATA_PIO_Mode)